-This post includes free activities, family-friendly things to do, and evening entertainment while you’re in Nashville.
+This post includes free activities, family-friendly things to do, and evening entertainment in Nashville in September.

 This top 10 list has concerts, events, attractions, and festivals to check out during September.

 For even more ideas, check out our master post on things to do any time of year.